naoshibaikyu/superbuddn/test.md

 %Hunter receives a cold glare from the gaming Mercs.

-Hunter: Okay, okay.
+Hunter Annoyed: Okay, okay.
 Never mind.

 %And so the battle raged.
 Many punches, kicks, fireballs, sword swings, and Pokeball throwings later...